 - Angela Byars-Winston, PhD, Professor (Career Development for Faculty and Students in Science, Medicine, and Engineering)

-- Jessica Cook, PhD, Assistant Professor (Posttraumatic Stress Disorder, Addictive Behaviors)
+- Jessica Cook, PhD, Associate Professor (Posttraumatic Stress Disorder, Addictive Behaviors)

 - David Feldstein, MD, Associate Professor (Type 2 Implementation Research in Chronic Kidney Disease, Evidence-Based Medicine and Medical Education Research)

 - Michael Fiore, MD, MPH, MBA, Professor (Tobacco Research, Tobacco-Related Disparities)

 - Douglas Jorenby, PhD, Professor (Psychosocial Aspects of Health Care, Smoking Cessation)